Wit4r7/AlfredAutomations/README.md

 # AlfredAutomations
-Some of my scripts and workflows for the productivity tool Alfred for Mac
+Some of my scripts and workflows for the productivity tool Alfred for MacOS